-In person and online attendees will be encouraged to engage with the exhibition in expansive terms and to consider how photographic evidence portrays the human condition throughout history.
+In person and online attendees were encouraged to engage with the exhibition in expansive terms and to consider how photographic evidence portrays the human condition throughout history.

 ABOUT THE SPEAKER